-Blame it on boring math classes, many Filipinos have grown up believing they suck at math.
-But thanks to the board game Damath, studying math becomes a fun-filled and thrilling experience.
+Due to boring math classes, many Filipinos have grown up believing they suck at math.
+But thanks to the board game Damath, studying math can become a fun and thrilling experience.

 Are you thinking about learning this game?
-Sit back and relax as we teach you how to play the educational board game Damath.
+Please sit back and relax as we teach you how to play the educational board game Damath.

 Table of Contents